raspberrypi/documentation/configuration/wireless/access-point.md

 There are many more options for dnsmasq; see the [dnsmasq documentation](http://www.thekelleys.org.uk/dnsmasq/doc.html) for more details.

-Start `dnsmasq` (it was stopped), it will use the updated configuration:
+Start `dnsmasq` (it was stopped), it will now use the updated configuration:
 ```
 sudo systemctl start dnsmasq
 ```